epfl-lasa/rds/README.md

 sudo apt install libsdl2-dev
 ```

-## Demo
+## Demos
-The demo uses the visualization and therefore requires to setup SDL as described above.
-To build and run the demo, run the following commands in a terminal.
+The demos use the visualization and therefore requires to setup SDL as described above.
+To build and run the demos, run the following commands in a terminal.
 ```
 cd [THIS_REPOSITORY_ROOT_FOLDER]/rds
-make demo_geo
+make
 ./build/demo_geo
+./build/demo_simu 3 s
 ```

 ## Install and run on ROS